temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options set for shared workflow start:

-* `--workflow-id`, `-w` (string) - Workflow Id.
+* `--workflow-id`, `-w` (string) - Workflow Id
 * `--type` (string) - Workflow Type name.
 Required.
 * `--task-queue`, `-t` (string) - Workflow Task queue.
 Required.
-* `--run-timeout` (duration) - Timeout of a Workflow Run.
+* `--run-timeout` (duration) - Fail a Workflow Run if it takes longer than `DURATION`.
-* `--execution-timeout` (duration) - Timeout for a WorkflowExecution, including retries and ContinueAsNew tasks.
+* `--execution-timeout` (duration) - Fail a WorkflowExecution if it takes longer than `DURATION`, including retries and ContinueAsNew tasks.
-* `--task-timeout` (duration) - Start-to-close timeout for a Workflow Task.
+* `--task-timeout` (duration) - Fail a Workflow Task if it takes longer than `DURATION`.
+(Start-to-close timeout for a Workflow Task.)
 Default: 10s.
 * `--search-attribute` (string[]) - Passes Search Attribute in key=value format.
 Use valid JSON formats for value.
 * `--memo` (string[]) - Passes Memo in key=value format.
 Use valid JSON formats for value.

 #### Options set for workflow start:

-* `--cron` (string) - Cron schedule for the workflow.
+* `--cron` (string) - Cron schedule for the Workflow.
 Deprecated - use schedules instead.
-* `--fail-existing` (bool) - Fail if the workflow already exists.
+* `--fail-existing` (bool) - Fail if the Workflow already exists.
-* `--start-delay` (duration) - Specify a delay before the workflow starts.
+* `--start-delay` (duration) - Wait before starting the Workflow.
 Cannot be used with a cron schedule.
-If the workflow receives a signal or update before the delay has elapsed, it will begin immediately.
+If the Workflow receives a signal or update before the delay has elapsed, it will start immediately.
-* `--id-reuse-policy` (string) - Allows the same Workflow Id to be used in a new Workflow Execution.
+* `--id-reuse-policy` (string) - Allow the same Workflow Id to be used in a new Workflow Execution.
 Options:
   AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.

 #### Options set for payload input:

-* `--input`, `-i` (string[]) - Input value (default JSON unless --input-payload-meta is non-JSON encoding).
-Can be given multiple times for multiple arguments.
+* `--input`, `-i` (string[]) - Input value (default JSON unless --input-meta is non-JSON encoding).
+Can be passed multiple times for multiple arguments.
 Cannot be combined with --input-file.
-* `--input-file` (string[]) - Reads a file as the input (JSON by default unless --input-payload-meta is non-JSON encoding).
-Can be given multiple times for multiple arguments.
+* `--input-file` (string[]) - Read `PATH` as the input value (JSON by default unless --input-meta is non-JSON encoding).
+Can be passed multiple times for multiple arguments.
 Cannot be combined with --input.
-* `--input-meta` (string[]) - Metadata for the input payload.
-Expected as key=value.
-If key is encoding, overrides the default of json/plain.
+* `--input-meta` (string[]) - Metadata for the input payload, specified as a `KEY=VALUE` pair.
+If KEY is "encoding", overrides the default of "json/plain".
+Pass multiple --input-meta options to set multiple pairs.
-* `--input-base64` (bool) - If set, assumes --input or --input-file are base64 encoded and attempts to decode.
+* `--input-base64` (bool) - Assume inputs are base64-encoded and attempt to decode them.

-### temporal workflow terminate: Terminate Workflow Execution by ID or List Filter.
+### temporal workflow terminate: Terminate a Workflow Execution

 The `temporal workflow terminate` command is used to terminate a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 Canceling a running Workflow Execution records a